dotnet/interactive/docs/FAQ.md

 ### What is .NET REPL?

 .NET Repl is a [.NET tool](https://learn.microsoft.com/en-us/dotnet/core/tools/global-tools) ([`dotnet-repl`](https://github.com/jonsequitur/dotnet-repl)) that uses the .NET Interactive engine to provide a terminal-based REPL supporting the same general features that you can find in Polyglot Notebooks, including support for combining multiple languages in one session and support for the `.ipynb` and `.dib` file formats.
 It also provides some additional features, including the ability to execute notebooks without a UI, allowing for testing notebook files or using them as automation scripts with built-in log capture.

+[_This is an experimental feature that might be added to the core .NET Interactive product in the future._]

 ### What is the C# Interactive Window?